spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil lua_print()

-Standard lua print function, prints directly to the console but not to the game
+Standard lua print function, prints directly to the terminal but not to the game

 ### message